-Advanced placement for paramedic is not utilized by Polk State College Emergency Medical Services program.
+Advanced placement for paramedic is not utilized by the Polk State College Emergency Medical Services Program.

 Potential entry-level salary for paramedics varies from $34,000 – $45,000 depending on the agency of employment.

-Program graduates are eligible to attempt the State of Florida Bureau of EMS Paramedic Examination and/or the National Registry EMT-P Examination.
+Program graduates are eligible to attempt the National Registry EMT-P Examination.

 Click here to see the Paramedic Certificate curriculum.

 This is a gainful employment program.
-Visit the Gainful Employment page for gainful employment programs’ placement and on-time completion rates, median loan amounts, SOC codes and estimated program costs.
+Visit the Gainful Employment page for gainful employment programs’ placement and on-time completion rates, median loan amounts, Standard Occupation Classification (SOC) codes, and estimated program costs.